IATI/IATI-Extra-Documentation/en/activities-standard/iati-activities/iati-activity/location/activity-description.rst

     <activity-description>A description that qualifies the activity taking place at the location</activity-description>

-The above assumes that English has previously been declared as the default language for this activity in the <iati-activity> element. this element may be re-used to provide information in other languages.
+The above assumes that English has previously been declared as the default language for this activity in the <iati-activity> element.
+This element may be re-used to provide information in other languages.

 .. code-block:: xml